Rent The Lusty Men (aka Cowpoke / The Losers) Online DVD & Blu-ray Rental

 30/08/2022

 But it's a fun, volatile performance, and Robert Mitchum is easily a match as the brooding, bruised former champion.
 He was always a convincing cowboy.
 There's some fine low-rent poetic dialogue.
-Roy Webb's orchestral score evokes the big skies of the western without resorting to cliché, and gives the film an epic quality.
+Roy Webb's orchestral score evokes the big skies of the west without resorting to cliché, and gives the film an epic quality.

 0 out of 0 members found this review helpful.